 Out-of-pocket Maximum (OOPM)

-The maximum amount a member will be required to pay out-of-pocket in a single benefit year for most covered services, often including copayments coinsurance and deductibles, but not monthly premiums.
-Each family member has an annual OOPM; this is listed in their Summary of Benefits.
-For families with two or more members, the annual OOPM is reached either when the maximum is reached for any one member, or when the family reaches the family maximum.
+The maximum amount a member will be required to pay out-of-pocket in a single benefit year for most covered services, often including copayments, coinsurance and deductibles, excluding health plan premiums.
+Each member has an annual OOPM; listed within their Benefits and Coverage Matrix (BCM).
+For families with two or more members, the annual OOPM for each family member is satisfied either when the maximum individual amount is reached by that family member, or when a combination of individual family member amounts reaches the family maximum amount.

-A decision by a health plan that a member’s health care service, treatment plan, prescription drug or durable medical equipment is medically necessary.
-Sometimes called prior authorization, prior approval or precertification.
-Health plans may require preauthorization for certain services before a member receives them, except in an emergency.
-Preauthorization isn’t a promise a health plan will cover the cost.
+A decision by a health plan that a member’s healthcare service, treatment plan, prescription drug or durable medical equipment is medically necessary.
+Sometimes called preauthorization, prior approval or precertification.
+Health plans may require prior authorization for certain services before a member receives them, except in an emergency.
+Prior authorization isn’t a promise a health plan will cover the cost.

-A premium is the dollar amount due to a member’s health plan each month for health care coverage.
-In most cases, employers pay part of the premium and members pay the rest, usually in the form of payroll deduction.
+A premium is the dollar amount due to a member’s health plan each month for healthcare coverage.
+In most cases for employer-based plans, employers pay part of the premium and members pay the rest, usually in the form of payroll deduction.

 Preventive Care Services

 Services that do one or more of the following: